veprbl/mysqlpp/README-Visual-C++.txt

 Building MySQL++ for 64-Bit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+    IMPORTANT: The following works correctly only in Visual C++ 2008 and
+    older.
+It is known to fail with Visual C++ 2010.
+If you find out
+    why, please send a message to the MySQL++ mailing list.

     The MySQL++ Visual Studio project files ship with the assumption
     that you're building for 32-bit Windows.
 While the utility
     of running the MySQL server on a 64-bit system is clear, that